CaioCeretta/udemy-chad-spring-boot/03-hibernate-jpa-crud/section3-comments.md

           ■ @Repository is an specialized annotation for repositories and DAOs, it gives us support to component scanning and also translating JDBC exceptions

+  ## Lesson 12 ~ 13: Saving a Java Object with JPA - Coding

+    ● For this lesson, we will also use the same crud demo application

+    ● Coding steps

+      ○ Step 1 - Define DAO Interface
+        ■ Create new package under thr artifact name called dao and create a StudentDAO interface □ define a save method

+      ○ Define DAO implementation
+        ■ Define a StudentDAOImpl in the same package as the Dao □ Override the save method from the interface □ Use a @Transaction annotation in the save method since it performs an update to the database □ Define field for entity manager
+          □ Inject entity manager using constructor injection